 Zhenevere Sophia Dao is a poet, novelist (Penguin Books), playwright, and existential and cultural philosopher.
-She was a Stegner Fellow in poetry at Stanford University, after which she relinquished a Jones Lectureship position in Poetry and Creative Writing at Stanford, leaving academia for the equestrian and blacksmithing professions, and to become an independent scholar.
-She is the founder of Mythosomatics, an original body of mythopoetic movement art, and the philosophies of Post-Daoism and Neo-Romanticism.
+She was a Stegner Fellow in poetry at Stanford University, after which she relinquished a Jones Lectureship position in Poetry and Creative Writing at Stanford, leaving academia for the equestrian and blacksmithing vocations, and to become an independent scholar.
+She is the founder of Mythosomatic Movement, an original body of mythopoetic movement art, and the philosophies of Post-Daoism and Neo-Romanticism.
 With her companion, vocalist Willa Roberts, she teaches workshops in INVERSIONS OF POWER: Spiritualized Martial Arts & Profound Experimental Theaters of Body & Song.
-Zhenevere makes the better part of her living as a blacksmith, farrier (horseshoer), and horse trainer.
+In addition to teaching classes in philosophy, critical cultural theory, and Mythosomatic Movement, Zhenevere makes her living in the field of horse podiatry, as a barefoot trimmer and a blacksmith farrier.

 On Living